youngsikkk/daesanghyuk-lang/README.md

 1. **Install Node.js**

    This project requires Node.js.
 Ensure that Node.js is installed.
+(I plan to add other languages in the future.)

 2. **Run dshlang.js**